How Do We Find the Perfect Location?

 Pancheros supports new franchisees through the entire process of finding the ideal location in their communities

 Pancheros is one of the most exciting franchise opportunities in the fast-casual dining industry.
 Since our founding in 1992, Pancheros has built a loyal following of millions of fans.
 How, you ask?
 It’s simple.
 In fact, simplicity is at the core of everything we do, from pressing each tortilla as it’s ordered from scratch-made dough, to high-quality, fresh ingredients mixed for the perfect bite, to helping franchisees find the perfect location.
 Our menu, operations, in-store and digital experiences are designed to focus on simplicity.

-One of the reasons why Pancheros continues to enter new markets with ease is because we have site selection down to a science.
-We know exactly what to look for in a location in order for a restaurant to thrive over the long-term.
+One of the reasons why Pancheros continues to enter new markets with ease is that we have site selection down to a science.
+We know exactly what to look for in a location in order for a restaurant to thrive over the long term.

 Here are the requirements for new Pancheros restaurants